 Kirsten Cavendish is an accomplished and award-winning film & commercial director with 20+ years of international experience.
-She is now forging a career in feature-film development with the Cavendish Fante Picture Company (CFPC) which she shares with her business partner, John V. Fante.
+She has expanded into feature-film development with the Cavendish Fante Picture Company (CFPC) which she formed with her business partner, John V. Fante.

 Kirsten’s recent romantic-comedy short film, Scooterman, which she directed and co-produced in London, has entertained people worldwide and garnered critical acclaim and audience-choice awards at film festivals in Cannes, Los Angeles, Chicago, Palm Springs and Santa Barbara.
 Two other recent short films, LUCKY & THE SQUARE OF THE CUBE screened at the 2013 Cannes Festival Court Metrage and in festivals in the USA.
 In addition to a feature-length version of Scooterman, Kirsten has several other CFPC film projects in development.